phpMyDomo/phpMyDomo/www/inc/doc/INSTALL.md

 ### 2) Apache + php5 + php5-curl + ModRewrite must be installed

-Make sure that you have a working Apache + php5 + php5-curl + ModRewrite installed and enabled.
+Make sure that you have a working Apache + php5 + php5-curl + ModRewrite installed and enabled (Pn uBuntu you might also need "php5-json").
 If not, you can automatically install these by doing (on Debian):

 ```sh
 cd /home/USERNAME/phpMyDomo-phpMyDomo-XXXX/www/inc/bin/